cee-r/mk-champs/README.md

 ### FE Stack

-Dice roll on a pretty jank combo but fuck it we ball 😭
+Dice roll on a pretty jank combo but fuck it we ball... 😭

 - Hugo
-- Tailwind ~~because I hate myself~~
+- Tailwind 🤮
 - Atomic design methodology

 ### Content Update